||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 * * *

-The grand tournament gave the contestants their first taste of combat and the chance to judge just who or what they would be up against during the games.
-They had four weeks to make their mark ahead of the audience vote to place them under either King Arthur or his nemesis Mordred; and a whole ten months before the series finale on Badon Hill.
+The grand tournament gave the contestants their first taste of combat and a chance to judge just who or what they would be up against during the games.
+They had four weeks to make their mark ahead of the audience vote to place them in Team Bedivere, Galahad, Lancelot or Percival; and a whole ten months before the series finale on Badon Hill.
 Some thought the season was too long, not least the maintenance crews, who complained that the brief respite between runs was simply not long enough to repair the damage done before it all started again.

-A camera crew was outside the Temple of Mithras, eager to catch the unscripted action taking place in the snow-covered courtyard.
-A crowd of contestants, actors and cyberclones had gathered before Vali in his stolen star-patterned robes and pointed hat.
-The wizard lingered next to a large stone, on top of which stood an anvil pierced by a rapidly-rusting sword.
+Camera drones were hovering outside the Temple of Mithras, eager to catch the unscripted action taking place in the snow-covered courtyard.
+A crowd of contestants, actors and cyberclones had gathered before Vali, resplendent as Merlin in his stolen star-patterned robes and pointy hat.
+The fake wizard lingered next to a large stone, on top of which stood an anvil pierced by a rapidly rusting sword.
 A sign fastened to the anvil dramatically proclaimed: 'WHOSO PULLETH OUT THIS SWORD OF THIS STONE AND ANVIL, IS RIGHTWISE KING BORN OF ALL ENGLAND'.
 Vali thought it was stupid turn of phrase, but trusted the owl's assertion that it was historically correct.

-As expected, the contestants took his charade to be a surprise part of the game and within minutes there was a queue of fresh-faced trainee warriors all wanting to try their luck.
+As he hoped, the contestants took his charade to be a surprise part of the game and within minutes there was a queue of fresh-faced trainee warriors eager to try their luck.
 Vali was pleased to see that amongst them was ex-Governor Kourete, a corpulent pasty-faced man who made a smarmy Sir Hector.

 "What's your game, wizard?" demanded the knight.